nyusterndatabootcamp/book/py-fun1.md

 ![Jupyter environment](figs/jupyter_notebook.png "Jupyter")

 If you have a few minutes, click on Help in the menubar and choose User Interface Tour.

+**Downloading a Jupyter Notebook from Github**
+* First go to the notebook github page and then click on *Raw*.

+* Then, press command+s (ctrl+s if you are using windows) to save it as .ipynb.

+* Go to location where you saved .ipynb file.

+* Open file, you will see the code.

 Let's put some of these tools to work: